 I looked on facebook and saw a bunch of people had messaged me because no one had my phone number, I called all of them and no one answered.
-I started to unravel but kept it together, decided to drive to his house to punch him in the stomach for going so far.
-As I was driving, I got a call through messenger from him and answered it saying he was in deep shit, but it was his sister Mallory in tears.
-They were close close so she accessed his account to get a hold of me.
-Then things got fuzzy, I did not fully comprehend he was gone but still knew that he was.
-I built him a cross of stone as a memorial where he was killed.
-He was walking home from work and hit by a man running late to work, and it was ruled a total accident.
+I started to unravel but kept it together, decided to drive to his house to punch him in the stomach for going so far with this joke.
+As I was driving, I got a call through messenger from Mason and answered it relieved and pissed, but it was his sister Mallory in tears.
+They were super close, so she accessed his account to get a hold of me.
+Then things got fuzzy, I did not fully comprehend he was gone and still drove to his house, hoping to punch him in the stomach.
+Part of me knew that he was really gone.
+Even to this day it still doesn't fully reconcile, I don't know if it ever will.

 I went on the trip in honor of him, brought his family his stuff and got to spend time with them.
 It was nice to grieve with them and spend time with people feeling the same loss.
 After I began the drive home, I tried to break down the wall and really cry but it did not come.
 It did not really hit me until weeks later after I went back to work and tried to return to normal.
 It was at that time the significance he had held in my life was fully realized, and his loss fully felt.
 It was rough.
-Sometimes we don’t fully appreciate what things are until they are gone forever.
+Sometimes we don’t fully appreciate what things are, until they are gone forever.

 Me and Mason's beautiful sister Mallory (rockin his shades) and me under a freezing waterfall on a hike near Port Angeles, WA